kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Train and test data selection
 =============================

 In this tutorial we present how train and test samples can be selected using the ``sampling`` module.
-Here we will only need to import the ``TrainTestSelect`` class:
+We only need to import the ``TrainTestSelect`` class:

 .. code:: python

   from PCAfold import TrainTestSelect

-First, we generate a synthetic data set that is composed of four distinct clusters that have imbalanced number of observations (100, 250, 400 and 500 - 1250 total number of observations):
+First, we generate a synthetic data set that is composed of four distinct clusters that have imbalanced number of observations (100, 250, 400 and 500 which amounts to 1250 total number of observations):

 .. image:: ../images/tutorial-train-test-select-original-data-set.png
   :width: 350
   :align: center

 The only information about the original data set that will be needed is ``idx`` - vector of cluster classifications.

 .. note::

   ``idx_train`` and ``idx_test`` that are outputs of sampling functions in this module have different interpretation than ``idx``.
 They are vectors containing observation index, *not* cluster classifications.
   For instance, if train samples are composed of the first, second and tenth observation then ``idx_train=[0,1,9]``.

   You can find which cluster each observation in ``idx_train`` (or ``idx_test``) belongs to, for instance through:

   .. code::

     idx[idx_train,]
     idx[idx_test,]

   You can also extract a subset of ``idx_train`` that are indices belonging to a particular cluster.
   For instance, for the first cluster you can extract them by:

   .. code::